MicrosoftLearning/mslearn-openai/Instructions/Exercises/03-prompt-engineering.md

 ## Configure your application

-Applications for both C# and Python have been provided, as well as a sample text file you'll use to test the summarization.
-Both apps feature the same functionality.
-First, you'll complete some key parts of the application to enable using your Azure OpenAI resource.
+Applications for both C# and Python have been provided, and both apps feature the same functionality.
+First, you'll complete some key parts of the application to enable using your Azure OpenAI resource with asynchronous API calls.

 1. In Visual Studio Code, in the **Explorer** pane, browse to the **Labfiles/03-prompt-engineering** folder and expand the **CSharp** or **Python** folder depending on your language preference.
 Each folder contains the language-specific files for an app into which you're you're going to integrate Azure OpenAI functionality.
 2. Right-click the **CSharp** or **Python** folder containing your code files and open an integrated terminal.
 Then install the Azure OpenAI SDK package by running the appropriate command for your language preference: